 Falling of leaves or buds - often due to a deficiency of nutrients like zinc or boron

-The plants need nitrogen to grow, but they can't use it directly from the air.
+Mineral Nutrition in Plants requires nitrogen to grow and metabolise.
+However, plants can't use atmospheric nitrogen directly.
 The nitrogen cycle helps convert nitrogen into an absorbable form through a process called nitrogen fixation.
+This process is vital for plant nutrients and is a key topic in NEET Biology.
 There are two main ways this happens:

 Q1.
 Minerals are absorbed by plants in